 The second major accomplishment was the “scrutinizing of the politicization of religion in the region, especially in bilateral and international relations”.
 While the analysis of ‘politics and religion’ is a current topic, the application in the South Caucasus, beyond individual case studies, is rare.
 Here the concept of “soft power” was used as a “heuristic” one which was applied to find cases for study.
 “If a person is interested in the concept of soft power then that person would probably be disappointed reading the book…the main theoretical focus of the book is on religion in transnational relations.”

 “Religions have incorporated transnationalism in many senses.
 They have their movements of people.
 There is economic transnationalism in Adjara or in the south of Azerbaijan for example.
-With this you have the movement of people and the exchange of goods, and religion is part of that.
-There are different kinds of transnationalism within religions and the politicization of religion follows different paths depending on the kind of transnationalism.
+With this you have the movement of people and the exchange of goods, and religion is part of that."

 In considering areas for future research concerning the transnationalism of religion in the region, Ansgar did mention that broader relations, including those with the United states and attention to the North Caucasus should also be considered.
 Deeper attention to the wider communities of religious groups (such as orthodoxy or Salafi groups in the region and abroad) could also add to the transnational element of religion as a general theory here.
 Furthermore, the more recent developments in Turkey have created a need for further investigations of Turkey’s influence: “We started in 2014 and the split between Erdogan and the Gulen movement were well on the way but nobody had the idea that it would be so strictly implemented in the bilateral relations between Turkey and Georgia or Turkey and Azerbaijan where the Gulen movements have really been wiped out by pressure from the Turkish Government.
 It’s in the articles about Turkey in Azerbaijan and Turkey and Georgia but it’s very small because this is something that we couldn’t have predicted.”